Psychotherapy

 Welcome!
 My name is Alexandria Torres.
 Please feel free to call me "Lexi."

 I provide virtual mental health therapy to individuals aged 18 years and older in the state of Michigan.
-(I do not see clients in a physical office.
-I am unable to prescribe medication and do not conduct psychological testing.)
+I do not see clients in a physical office.
+I am unable to prescribe medication and do not provide psychological testing.

 I offer 20 years of experience and ongoing training as a psychotherapist.
 Before relocating to the Detroit Metro/Downriver area in 2005, I completed a bachelor's degree in Family Studies and a master's degree in Counseling Psychology at Western Michigan University.
-For the first 10 years of my therapy career, I worked with children, adolescents and families.
+For my first 10 years as a therapist, I worked with children, adolescents, and families.
 After that time, I narrowed my treatment focus to individual adults (excluding couples).

 Currently taking new clients?
 Yes